-31 Decemb Increase/ decrease in foreign exchange rates er 2021 Effect on loss after tax and accumulated losses €'000 31 Decem Increase/ decrease in foreign exchange rates ber 2020 Effect on loss after tax and accumulated losses €'000
+31 Decemb Increase/ decrease in foreign exchange rates er 2022 Effect on loss after tax and accumulated losses €'000 31 Decem Increase/ decrease in foreign exchange rates ber 2021 Effect on loss after tax and accumulated losses €'000

-Hong Kong Dollars 5% (4) 5% -
+Hong Kong Dollars 5% (6) 5% (4)

-(5)% 4 (5)% -
+(5)% 6 (5)% 4

-British Pound Sterling 5% - 5% (4)
+British Pound Sterling 5% (5)% (6) 6 5% (5)% -

-(5)% - (5)% 4

-Euro 5% (1) 5% (6)
+Euro 5% (0) 5% (1)

-(5)% 1 (5)% 6
+(5)% 0 (5)% 1

 United States Dollars 5% (3) 5% (3)

 (5)% 3 (5)% 3

-Results of the analysis as presented in the above table represent an aggregation of the instantaneous effects on the Group's loss and equity measured in the respective functional currencies, translated into Euro and Hong Kong Dollar respectively at the exchange rate ruling at the end of the year for presentation purposes.
+Results of the analysis as presented in the above table represent an aggregation of the instantaneous effects on the Group's loss and equity measured in the respective functional currencies, translated into Euro at the exchange rate ruling at the end of the year for presentation purposes.

 The sensitivity analysis assumes that the change in foreign exchange rates had been applied to re-measure those financial instruments held by the Group which expose the Group to foreign currency risk at the end of the year.
 The analysis excluded differences that would result from the translation of the financial statements of the entities within the Group into the Group's presentation currency.
-The analysis is performed on the same basis for the year from 1 January 2020 to 31 December 2021.
+The analysis is performed on the same basis for the year from 1 January 2021 to 31 December 2022.